Photos: Nordiska museet, Strindbergsmuseet

 After the Inferno crisis, Strindberg achieved a more peaceful state of mind and returned to Sweden.
 He married for the third time, the actress Harriet Bosse.
 The marriage was brief; soon after the birth of their daughter, Anne-Marie, in 1902 the couple separated.
 In 1907, Strindberg launched the Intimate Theater in Stockholm together with the actor August Falck.
-He returned to writing social criticism and got caught up in what became known as the Strindberg Feud.
-(See page 4.)
+He returned to writing social criticism and got caught up in what became known as the Strindberg Feud. (see left)

 Illness and death